platformsh/platformsh-docs/sites/friday/src/get-started/here/configure/_index.md

 ```

 {{% note theme="info" %}}
-Each time you create a new branch, your new environment will inherit from the parent resource allocation.
+Each time you create a new branch, your new environment inherits its parent environment's resource allocation.
 {{% /note %}}

-You may need a great deal more disk for uploaded files, or less memory for rarely used services.
+If you need more disk for uploaded files, or less memory for rarely used services, you can [adjust resources](/manage-resources/adjust-resources.md) at any time.
-All of these and more can be scaled upwards and downwards with the {{% vendor/name %}} resources API.

 {{< guide-buttons previous="Back" next="Resources" nextLink="/get-started/here/set-resources.md" type="*" >}}